Ski: 2021-2022 Line Vision 118, 183 cm

 Last year Line introduced their new Vision series.
 The Vision 98 & Vision 108 are very lightweight skis, but Line is marketing them as “freeride” options, not skis that you’d only use in the backcountry.
 We’ve come away really impressed by the Vision 98 & 108, primarily since they give those skiers looking for very lightweight skis much more playful options (whereas most skis as light as the Visions are very directional and traditional).
 While we personally think the Visions excel in the backcountry, there are some skiers out there who will get along with them in the resort, too.

-For 20/21, Line is expanding the Vision lineup with the new Vision 118.
-Given how much we like the narrower Visions — and the fact that Line is discontinuing the excellent Sick Day 114 for 20/21 — we’re very excited about this new ski.
+For 20/21, Line expanded the Vision lineup with the new Vision 118.
+Given how much we like the narrower Visions — and the fact that Line is discontinuing the excellent Sick Day 114 for 20/21 — we were very excited about this new ski.
 We’ve now spent several days on the Vision 118 here at Mt.
 Crested Butte, and you can check out our full review below.
 First, we’ll discuss the design of this ski.

 What Line says about the Vision 118